-2.3.1.2.1 Limit on Generation Resources and Controllable Load Resources Providing RRS
+2.3.1.2.1 Limit on Resources Providing RRS Using Primary Frequency Response

 (1) ERCOT shall establish MW limits on individual Resource’s ability to provide RRS using Primary Frequency Response.
-The MW limit shall be based on Generating Resource and Controllable Load Resource performance during Frequency Measurable Events (FME).
+The MW limit shall be based on Resource performance during Frequency Measurable Events (FME) and actual tests.

-(2) The default maximum MW limit of Primary Frequency Response shall be set to 20% of its High Sustained Limit (HSL) for any newly RRS-qualified Generation Resource or Generation Resource not yet evaluated per Section 8, Attachment N, Procedure for Calculating RRS Limits for Individual Resources, for measuring actual performance.
+(2) The default maximum MW limit of Primary Frequency Response shall be set to 20% of its High Sustained Limit (HSL) for any newly qualified Resource not yet evaluated per Section 8, Attachment N, Procedure for Calculating RRS MW Limits for Individual Resources to Provide RRS Using Primary Frequency Response, for measuring actual performance.

 (3) A Private Use Network with a registered Resource may use the gross HSL for qualification and establishing a limit on the amount of RRS capacity that the Resource within the Private Use Network can provide.